elliottpayne/permissionless-prosperity-playbook/README.md

 1. Reviewing forked PIE Cookbook content for relevancy
 2. Removing content that doesn't serve the goals of this playbook (ex: content aligned with venture capital based startups)
 3. Adding content relevant to the goals of this playbook
-4. Provide guidance and recommendations for defining what prosperity means to you

 ## Creating the Permissionless Prosperity Playbook